-My research is supported by a Queen Elizabeth II research fellowship and Discovery Projects from the Australian Research Council.
-I'm also an Associate Investigator with the ARC Centre of Excellence for Climate System Science (ARCCSS) and I'm actively involved in a number of the international reconstruction teams for the Past Global Changes 2k projects, and a Contributing Lead Author for the IPCC special report on the Ocean and Cryosphere in a Changing Climate.
+My research is supported by ARC-funded projects through the ARC Centre of Excellence for Climate Extremes, and through an ARC Future Fellowship.
+I'm actively involved in a number of the international reconstruction teams for the Past Global Changes 2k projects, and a Contributing Lead Author for the IPCC special report on the Ocean and Cryosphere in a Changing Climate.